dyspop/responsysrest/README.rst

         "email_address": "team_member@company.com"
     }

-then if they're local to your imported package:
+then if they’re local to your imported package:

 ::